 Go to each of your trees and measure how thick it is at chest height.
 For every inch of thickness, broadcast a pound of 10-10-10.
 Do this three times a year; in late February, in June and in September, up to a maximum of 25 lbs. per tree per year.

 For large, mature trees the fertilizer can be applied at one time in early March.

-In addition, apply one pound of zinc sulfate to 4 – 10 year old trees and three to five pounds for large trees each year.
+In addition, apply one pound of zinc sulfate (click for sources) to 4 – 10 year old trees and three to five pounds for large trees each year.
 This prevents pecan rosette, which causes limbs to have thick knots of leaves at the ends.